Updated: 31st March 2023

 Before you set up and step up into the Thai business landscape, there are a few must-knows to consider.

-A limited company will be typically owned by at least three shareholders one of whom is a nominated director.
+A limited company will be typically owned by at least two shareholders one of whom is a nominated director.
 As for company registration in Thailand, it’s important to be aware that at least 51 percent of a company’s shares must be held by Thai citizens.
 The remaining shares may be held by anyone.
 In spite of this, it is still possible for a foreigner to maintain a controlling interest in a company by issuing two separate classes of shares: ordinary and preferred.

 Shareholders with ordinary shares have more voting rights in the company.
 At least one director is chosen by the shareholders.
 Only the director(s) is authorized to sign anything on behalf of the company, and individual shareholders are only liable to their percentage of shares.